akhan516/CyberHygiene/README.md

 # CyberHygiene
 This open source project will allow organizations to measure the Cyber Hygiene score of their employees to better measure and remediate individuals with higher risks, and communicate it via STIX/TAXII.

-Contact ali@cyberhygiene.io for more information
+Contact Ali Khan at ali@cyberhygiene.io for more information.